TheDevPiyush/thedevpiyush/README.md

 ---

-### about me
+### `> about --me`

-Full-stack developer and freelancer based in India.
-I build web apps, mobile apps, and backends — mostly with TypeScript, Next.js, and whatever AWS service I'm learning that week.
+Full-stack developer and freelancer.
+I build things for the web and mobile — from APIs to production-grade systems, mostly in TypeScript and Next.js, deployed on whatever AWS throws at me.

-Coding isn't my job, it's my first hobby.
-Music is my second.
-Everything else is somewhere after that.
+Coding was the hobby before it became the career.
+Music is the other one.

 ---